mandika-shah/CaptionBuddy/README.md

-# CaptionX
+# CaptionBuddy

-CaptionX is a web application that generates captions for images using deep learning techniques.
+CaptionBuddy is a web application that generates captions for images using deep learning techniques.
 Built with Django, this project utilizes a pre-trained neural network model to provide descriptive captions for uploaded images.

 ## Table of Contents